Want to know the best locations for landscape photography in Lake Tahoe.

 Predominantly a biking trail, Flume Trail provides some of the most gorgeous views of Lake Tahoe.
-This winding trails hug the mountainside tightly, with a precipitous drop on the outside edge.
+These winding trails hug the mountainside tightly, with a precipitous drop on the outside edge.
 Biking enthusiasts seem not to mind too much, so if you can get up there for some photos, there will be no shortage of excitement.
 Again, try to take advantage of the human element as it can truly enhance your photos.
 A bright yellow or red jacket on a cyclist will draw the eye to the photo while simultaneously creating a stark divergence between man and nature.
-If they human-landscape juxtaposition isn’t your personal photography style, this area still offers some of the most untainted panoramic views of the lake that will be sure to attend to your landscape photography needs.
+If the human-landscape juxtaposition isn’t your personal photography style, this area still offers some of the most untainted panoramic views of the lake that will be sure to attend to your landscape photography needs.

 5. Martis Peak Fire Lookout

 This lookout is accessible only by two different hiking trails, though one is partially drivable, so be prepared for a bit of adventure before you can take advantage of the astounding views this lookout has to offer.
 Located in the North Lake Tahoe area, this site is particularly popular in autumn and winter.
 The hikes are still doable with a bit of snow cover, and the views of the lake and trees below, covered in powdery white snow are a vision of the magic of the natural world.